 To File an Incident Report for Identity Theft

-Join us at Sam's Club parking lot at 901 S Grady way for a FREE document shredding event on Saturday, October 8, from 9:00 a.m. to 12:00 p.m. (or until the truck is full).
+A FREE document shredding event is held in spring and fall at Sam's Club parking lot at 901 S Grady Way.
 You are invited to bring up to five boxes containing paper documents to be destroyed in a truck-mounted shredder.
 Boxes should be 12 to 15 inches deep and 10 inches high, or bring the amount of paper that would fit in boxes that size.
 Documents should be free of paper clips and other metal (staples do not need to be removed).
 Plastic items such as credit cards, notebooks and CD's cannot be accepted.
 Documents are limited to household papers, and will be shredded on site.

 Please legally park your vehicle in the vicinity of the Iron Mountain trucks.
 You can bring your documents to the truck in a shopping cart, or we will come to your vehicle to assist you.

 Iron Mountain will provide the shredding services and the Renton Police Department will provide information related to identity theft.
 Donations of canned goods will be accepted for the Renton Food Bank.